Telligent/Pinterest-OAuth-Client/README.md

-# Pintrest-OAuth-Client
+# Pinterest-OAuth-Client
-A sample Oauth client using Pintrest
+A sample Oauth client using Pinterest